AbstractSDK/abstract/framework/docs/src/3_framework/1_abstract_sdk.md

 ### Abstract APIs

 The Abstract APIs are objects that can only be retrieved if a contract or feature-object implements the required features/api traits.
-If the trait constraints for the Adapter is met it is automatically implemented on the object and allows you to retrieve the Adapter object.
+If the trait constraints for the API is met it is automatically implemented on the object and allows you to retrieve the API object.

 ### Abstract Base